-Finally, Plaintiff does not dispute that Gould was entitled to and did rely on Reading's 1 counsel and the directors and executives most directly involved in the matters addressed in SEC 2 filings for matters that he was not involved with.
+Finally, Plaintiff does not dispute that Gould was entitled to and did rely on Reading's counsel and the directors and executives most directly involved in the matters addressed in SEC filings for matters that he was not involved with.
 See Opp. at 24-25.
-Plaintiff argues only that 3 Gould is relying on advice of counsel without producing the advice.
+Plaintiff argues only that Gould is relying on advice of counsel without producing the advice.
 Id.
-But as Gould explained 4 in his Opposition to Plaintiff's Motion in Limine, Plaintiff never asked Gould to provide any 5 further information or documents regarding such "advice of counsel."
-And even if he had, there is 6 no further information or documents to provide.
-Gould already explained that he relied upon 7 counsel to vet the information in the SEC filings.
-There are no documents or additional 8 9 communications.
-Because it is undisputed that Gould was permitted to, and reasonably relied upon counsel to, vet the SEC filings at issue, and that his practice with respect to matters that he 10 11 had knowledge about was reasonable, the claims related to the SEC filings should be summarily adjudicated.
-12 The Undisputed Facts Establish That Gould Did Not Breach Any 13 6.
-Fiduciary Duty With Respect To The Appointment Of Codding And 14 Wrotniak.
-15
+But as Gould explained in his Opposition to Plaintiff's Motion in Limine, Plaintiff never asked Gould to provide any further information or documents regarding such "advice of counsel."
+And even if he had, there is no further information or documents to provide.
+Gould already explained that he relied upon counsel to vet the information in the SEC filings.
+There are no documents or additional communications.
+Because it is undisputed that Gould was permitted to, and reasonably relied upon counsel to, vet the SEC filings at issue, and that his practice with respect to matters that he had knowledge about was reasonable, the claims related to the SEC filings should be summarily adjudicated.

+6. The Undisputed Facts Establish That Gould Did Not Breach Any Fiduciary Duty With Respect To The Appointment Of Codding And Wrotniak.

-Plaintiff does not respond, discuss, or provide any evidence to contradict Gould's 16 17 argument that he did not breach his fiduciary duties with respect to the appointment of Michael Wrotniak.
+Plaintiff does not respond, discuss, or provide any evidence to contradict Gould's argument that he did not breach his fiduciary duties with respect to the appointment of Michael Wrotniak.
 Opp. at 4, 21-22.
-In fact, the only thing that he says about Wrotniak at all is that 18 Wrotniak was "a long-time personal friend of Margaret [Cotter]."
+In fact, the only thing that he says about Wrotniak at all is that Wrotniak was "a long-time personal friend of Margaret [Cotter]."
 Opp. at 4.
-Of course, Plaintiff 19 does not cite any evidence to support that statement.
+Of course, Plaintiff does not cite any evidence to support that statement.
 Id.
-Plaintiff therefore does not controvert the 20 evidence cited in Gould's Opening Brief that Margaret Cotter did not have an independent 21 friendship with Wrotniak, but only knew him through a mutual friend.
+Plaintiff therefore does not controvert the evidence cited in Gould's Opening Brief that Margaret Cotter did not have an independent friendship with Wrotniak, but only knew him through a mutual friend.
 Mot. at 7.
-Nor does 22 23 Plaintiff respond to Gould's case law establishing that it is not disqualifying that a director have

-- a connection to another director or officer, especially as tangential a relationship between Codding 24 - 25 and Wrotniak.
+Nor does Plaintiff respond to Gould's case law establishing that it is not disqualifying that a director have a connection to another director or officer, especially as tangential a relationship between Codding and Wrotniak.
 Mot. at 17-18.

-- In addition, Plaintiff does not dispute that the only requirements to be a director under 26 - Nevada law and Reading's Bylaws is that a director must be 18 and a natural person, and Plaintiff 27 - does not dispute that Wrotniak satisfies those requirements.
-Plaintiff does not identify any issues 28 with the process in appointing Wrotniak.
-As a result, for all of the undisputed reasons stated in Gould's Opening Brief,11 summary adjudication should be granted with respect to the appointment of Wrotniak.
+In addition, Plaintiff does not dispute that the only requirements to be a director under Nevada law and Reading's Bylaws is that a director must be 18 and a natural person, and Plaintiff does not dispute that Wrotniak satisfies those requirements.
+Plaintiff does not identify any issues of Wrotniak.